cxuchengxin/xuchengxin.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2020-11-16
 venue: 'Journal of Public Administration Research and Theory'
 paperurl:
 citation: 'Jilke, S., Lu, J., Xu, C., and Shinohara, S. (2019).
-Using Large Scale Social Media Experiments in Public Administration: Assessing Charitable Consequences of Government Funding to Nonprofits.
-Journal of Public Administration Research and Theory.
+Using Large Scale Social Media Experiments in Public Administration: Assessing Charitable Consequences of Government Funding to Nonprofits. <i>Journal of Public Administration Research and Theory </i>.
 29(4), 627-639.'
 ---
 In this article, we introduce and showcase how social media can be used to implement experiments in public administration research.